code1line/node-gambio-api/docs/emails/get.md

 Returns all E-Mails.

-Optionally you can request a sorted result by passing a `sorting` argument.
+Optionally you can request a sorted and minimized result by passing `sorting` and `limitedFields` arguments.

-If provided, `sorting` should be a hash with the field name as key and `asc` or `desc` as value.
+If provided, `sorting` must be an object containing the field name as key and `asc` or `desc` as value.

+If provided, `limitedFields` must be an array of strings containing the field names you want to request.

 ### Method